Stephen Ewing | Stated Supply Pastor

 Dana and her husband, Robby, have two beautiful daughters, Emily and Lindsay.
 Emily is married and expecting her first child, Sawyer Ann, in September.
 Lindsay is in the Occupational Therapy Assistant program at ICC and will get married on June 11, 2022.
 Dana loves helping others and showing them the love of Christ.

 Dr. Long was born in Oxford, MS but raised in its rival– Starkville.
 He attended high school and college in Clinton, graduating with a B.M. in Voice from Mississippi College.
 Dr. Long continued into postgraduate studies at the University of Cincinnati College-Conservatory of Music and earned his M.M. in Voice in 1984.
 Years later, in 2008, he would complete his D.M.A. at the University of South Carolina.
 Dr. Long has been serving churches with his music for over 30 years now, and has done so in more states than we can count!
 In 2008, he married his lovely wife, Laura, who is an instructor and accompanist for Blue Mountain College in Ripley, MS, where Dr. Long is the Chair of the Fine Arts Department and a Professor of Music.
 In his rare free time, Dr. long enjoys fishing, traveling, and being reminded that there is life outside of his musical world!

 Dianne Pou | Nursery Director

 Dianne was born in Casey, South Carolina.
-She and her late husband Eddy were married for 50 years.
+She and her late husband, Eddy, were married for 50 years.
 Dianne has two daughters, 5 grandchildren, and 3 great-grandchildren.
-She joined New Albany Pres in 1967, and became the nursery director in 2016.
+She joined New Albany Presbyterian Church in 1967, and became the nursery director in 2016.
 She loves sewing and is “semi-retired”, still doing medical billing but primarily spending her time having fun with the grands and great-grands.

 Jamie Grace Provence | Organist